“Daun Pehn”, inspired by the blindfold that covered the eyes of victims before execution.

-The Thursday, April 17, 1975, was an ordinary day around the world; overcast but mild in Europe, sunny but windy in America.
-In Phnom Penh, capital of Cambodia, the sky was black.
-The nightmare began.
-The victorious Khmer Rouge entered the city and emptied of its inhabitants.
-In one week, more than two million people took the direction of the countrysides under a blazing sun and stifling atmosphere.
-The most educated people were quickly executed.
-Their eyes were covered by black thin fabric, a short time before to be murdered.
-For 3 years, 8 months and 20 days, the city that was the Pearl of Southeast Asia was invaded by a strange and disturbing silence.
-After the fall of the Pol Pot regime, the survivors returned to a city neglected, haunted by the never returned souls.
-There is no place without memory and Phnom Penh is not an exception.
-While the city is growing fast today, I decided to walk inside it; streets and avenues, squares and alleys, place and dead end, giving a look, providing eyes of those, departed that must not be forgotten.
-I want to explore the city and reveal successive layers, past, present, to look at the future.
-To see differently, we see something else and the town turns suddenly changed.
+After the fall of the Pol Pot regime, the survivors returned to a city neglected and haunted by the souls that never returned.
+There is no place without memory, and Phnom Penh is no exception.
+As the city grows rapidly today, I decided to walk its streets and avenues, squares and alleys, boulevards and dead ends, trying to look through the eyes of those who departed and must not be forgotten.
+I want to explore the city and reveal its successive layers, past and present, to look towards the future.
+To observe differently is to see something else and the town’s corners and bends suddenly change.
 Like a thriller.
-The rain in the evening, through the attic window of the traditional Tuk Tuk, faraway, put the lights on, small lights in the golden hour between the new buildings among the streets.
-The rain… as tears, tears for memory…
+The rain in the evening, through the attic window of the traditional Tuk Tuk.
+Faraway, lights are on, small lights in the golden hour on the streets between the new buildings.
+The rain becomes tears, tears for memory…

-“Daun Penh” is dedicated to the victims who left Phnom Penh by Khmer Rouge regime without any chance to come back to their beloved city.
-Also, for survivors, Cambodian diasporas who fled to the 3rd countries such as Australia, New Zealand, Japan, Europe, Canada, and The United States.
+“Daun Penh” is dedicated to the victims who were forced to leave Phnom Penh by the Khmer Rouge regime, never to return to their beloved city.
+It is also for the survivors in the Cambodian diaspora who fled to the third countries such as Australia, New Zealand, Japan, Europe, Canada, and the United States.

 Return home, Cambodia !!!….